Canon EOS Rebel T6: Is the Low Megapixel Count a Big Deal? [Review]

 How does the Canon EOS Rebel T6 compare to the Canon EOS Rebel T6i?

 The T6 is very similar to the T6i but has been trimmed down and lightened to make it more economical.
 As a result, the battery life is noticeably better.
 The T6 can create 500 shots per charge while the T6i maxes out at 440 shots.
 The T6 is also lighter at 485 g vs 555 g.
-With a price of $399.00, the T6 is also cheaper than the T6i at $699.00.
+With a price of from $549.00, the T6 is also cheaper than the T6i at from $749.00.

 The T6 has 18 megapixels of resolution compared to 24 MP with the T6i.
 While this may seem like a clear advantage of the T6i, the pixel size of the T6 is also 33% larger.
 This means each individual pixel collects more light.
 Noise control is improved as a result.
 Therefore, the T6 has a slight edge in noise control in standard lighting situations.
 But in low-light settings, the higher native ISO of the T6i (12,800 vs 6,400) make it the better choice.